 Las Almas Rotas

-Call 972-685-5666 or order online to enjoy tacos, burritos, elotes, beer, and Takis Fuego (seriously—the sell them to go!).
-Curbside only, but you can set up your pickup time in advance.
+Call 972-685-5666 or order online to enjoy tacos, burritos, elotes, beer, and Takis Fuego (seriously—they sell them to go!).
+Roll into the bar’s alleyway drive-thru, no car needed.

 They’ve got curbside pickup.
 Call 972-863-7900 for that good Uptown Tex-Mex.